 SACRAMENTO, Calif. — Covered California™ and the California Department of Health Care Services (DHCS) announced today that from Oct.
-1, 2013, to Jan.
-31, 2014, under the Patient Protection and Affordable Care Act, 27,853 consumers in mostly rural Northern California counties enrolled in subsidized and non-subsidized Covered California health insurance plans.
-The new total represents a 41 percent increase from the 19,732 enrollments recorded through Dec.
-31, 2013.
+1 to Dec.
+31, under the Patient Protection and Affordable Care Act, 19,732 consumers in mostly rural Northern California counties enrolled in subsidized and non-subsidized Covered California health insurance plans.

-For the four-month period, which is two-thirds of the open-enrollment period for 2014 coverage, 728,410 consumers enrolled in plans statewide.
+For the three-month period, which is half of the open-enrollment period for 2014 coverage, 500,108 consumers enrolled in plans statewide.

-Tables and graphics showing enrollment by metal tier and health insurance plan in each region are available online at: www.CoveredCA.com/news/PDFs/JanRegionalEnrollmentTables.pdf and www.CoveredCA.com/news/PDFs/jan-regionals.pdf.
+Tables and graphics showing enrollment by metal tier and health insurance plan in each region are available online at https://www.CoveredCA.com/news/PDFs/regional-stats-dec/dec-regionals-all.pdf and https://www.CoveredCA.com/news/PDFs/regional-stats-dec/RegionalEnrollmentTables.pdf.

 About Covered California